enigmango/tylerwengerddotcom/content/post/cheese.md

 +++
 date        = "2016-04-02"
-title       = "WHICH CHEESE ARE YOU?" description = "Something's different." tags        = [ "prompted" ]
+title       = "Which Cheese Are You?" description = "Something's different." tags        = [ "prompted" ]
 topics      = [ "prompted" ]